apes-suite/aotus/doc_pages/index.md

 * **key**: is a string identifying the variable you want to retrieve
 * **val(:)**: is the array the vector should be stored in
-* **errCode(:)**: Returns an error code with various bits set for different errors, that might happen, while retrieving each component of the vector.
+* **errCode(:)**: Returns an error code with various bits set for different errors, which might happen, while retrieving each component of the vector.
   They can be checked by btest, and the different error codes are encoded in
   parameters:
     * **aoterr_fatal**: Something went irrecoverably wrong